Generation of polarized spin-triplet Cooper pairings by magnetic barriers in superconducting junctions: Results

 \subsection{SC/NCF/DN junction}

 Here, we show the results for the SC/NCF/DN junction.
-The normalized LDOS shown in Fig.~\ref{fig:LDOS_NC}(a) exceeds unity in some regions due to the presence of the odd frequency spin-triplet pairings [Fig.~\ref{fig:LDOS_NC}(b)].
-The normalized LDOS for the SC/FR/DN junction becomes the largest when $\lambda=0$, but for the SC/NCF/DN junction, the normalized LDOS becomes the largest with non-zero $\theta$.
-The spin-singlet Cooper pair amplitude becomes also small when the spin-triplet Cooper pair amplitude has a large value [Fig.~\ref{fig:LDOS_NC}(c)].
+The normalized LDOS shown in Fig.~\ref{fig:LDOS_NC}(a) exceeds unity in some regions due to the presence of the odd-frequency spin-triplet pairings [Fig.~\ref{fig:LDOS_NC}(b)].
+The normalized LDOS for the SC/FR/DN junction is largest when $\lambda=0$, but for the SC/NCF/DN junction, the normalized LDOS is largest with non zero $\theta$.
+The spin-singlet Cooper pair amplitude becomes small when the spin-triplet Cooper pair amplitude has a large value [Fig.~\ref{fig:LDOS_NC}(c)].

 In Fig.~\ref{fig:energy_dep_NC}(a), we show the energy dependence of the normalized LDOS at $(\theta/2\pi,h/t)=(0.075,0.5)$ and see that it has a zero energy peak.
-In Figs.~\ref{fig:energy_dep_NC}(b) and (c), frequency dependences of the spin-triplet and the spin-singlet Cooper pair amplitudes are shown, respectively.
-The spin-triplet Cooper pair amplitude is also largely enhanced toward zero frequency and the spin-singlet one has a non-zero value for $\omega_n\rightarrow 0$.
-We also show the normalized LDOS and the anomalous Green function at $(\theta/2\pi,h/t)=(0.15,0.5)$ in Appendix~\ref{sec:App_LDOS}.
+In Figs.~\ref{fig:energy_dep_NC}(b) and \ref{fig:energy_dep_NC}(c), the frequency dependences of the spin-triplet and the spin-singlet Cooper pair amplitudes are shown, respectively.
+The spin-triplet Cooper pair amplitude is also largely enhanced toward zero frequency, and the spin-singlet one has a non zero value for $\omega_n\rightarrow 0$.
+We also show the normalized LDOS and the anomalous Green's function at $(\theta/2\pi,h/t)=(0.15,0.5)$ in Appendix~\ref{sec:App_LDOS}.